The regional Kidney Care Program (KCP) provides a continuum of services that includes:

 The Kidney Foundation of Canada is people working together for a common cause.
 We are volunteers, individuals living with kidney disease, donors, and staff members — from all walks of life, all across Canada.
 Click on “Publications” to view the patient manuals, brochures and fact sheets.

 A comprehensive online education program for people who want to learn how to manage and live with chronic kidney disease.
-Developed to offer up-to-date research based information, help people learn what to expect and what questions to ask, provide self-care tools to optimize health.
+Developed to offer up-to-date research-based information, help people learn what to expect and what questions to ask, and provide self-care tools to optimize health.

 Life Options is a program of research, research-based education, and outreach to help people live long and live well with kidney disease.
 A national panel of doctors, researchers, patients, nurses, social workers, dietitians, and ESRD Network directors reviews all Life Options materials and helps guide research.

-A non-profit health organization dedicated to preventing kidney and urinary tract diseases, improving health and well-being of individuals and families impacted by kidney disease.
-Click on “Patient and Family Education.”
+A non-profit health organization dedicated to preventing kidney and urinary tract diseases, and improving the health and well-being of individuals and families impacted by kidney disease.

 An important partner to our program, supporting our patients.